Stencil

 # install dependencies

-npm install --save-dev @material-ui/core react react-dom babel-plugin-transform-object-assign @babel/preset-react
+npm install --save-dev @babel/preset-react

 Update webpack.common.js

-Update webpack.common.js with the new presets and plugins.
+Update webpack.common.js with the react preset.

 Example 2: New presets and plugins